 Pumpkins enjoy the heat of summer and will thrive in temperatures that are above 75F.
 The soil should be rich in organic matter, but will also need to be well drained.
 To improve drainage, it is recommended to add a light compost to any hard, compacted soil in the sowing area.
 This will prevent the roots from rotting.
 Water the seeds daily with a mild setting so that the seeds and seedlings are kept moist until germination occurs.

 Germination & Growth

-Wee B Little Pumpkin seeds will begin to sprout open in roughly 7 to 14 days after sowing.
-The plants will grow to a mature height of 1 to 2 feet tall and spread to a short vining length of only 2 to 3 feet long.
-These plants will not need as large of an area, like traditional pumpkins would, and can be spaced by hills or mounds of dirt, rather than rows.
+Small Sugar Pumpkin seeds will begin to sprout open in roughly 7 to 14 days after sowing.
+The plants will grow to a mature height of 1 to 2 feet tall and 4 to 6 feet long.
+These plants will need a large area to grow outwards and can be spaced by hills or mounds of dirt, rather than rows.
 As explained above mounds should be 18 to 24 inches wide and at least 8 inches tall.
-Space each mound at least 3 feet apart from one another.
+Space each mound at least 4 feet apart from one another.
 When sprouts become visible, direct the vines outwards towards areas that do not contain other plant life.

 When your vines start to establish pumpkins, be sure to place straw under the fruits to prevent them from touching the bare ground beneath, as this can cause rotting.
-Your Wee B Little Pumpkins will be ready for harvest in roughly 90 to 100 days after first sprouts appear.
+Your Small Sugar Pumpkins will be ready for harvest in roughly 95 days after first sprouts appear.
 Cut the stems at least 2 to 3 inches from the actual fruits, otherwise the fruits will rot.